Changing Life Experience through Shifting Perspective

 Life is not a straight line.
 It is intricate and seamless.
 It swerves us this way and that way so we can pick up deeper pockets of love, compassion, and inner strength along the way.
 Embrace life’s drama’s, curves and hits as fuel that inspires you to seek your authentic mark.
 Work with the circumstance rather than against it.
 We may sometimes feel like life is punishing us, but it is actually pushing us toward our own enlightenment.
 Stay open to your unlimited potential.

-We are responsible for how we use all our experiences so we engage with life through a lens of love, enhanced sense of self, inner wisdom and higher consciousness.
+We are responsible for how we use our life experience so we engage through a lens of love, enhanced sense of self, inner wisdom and higher consciousness.